 I also think Robin Williams suffered from clinical depression.
 Mental illness can be misunderstood and unfairly stigmatized by people.
 Sadly, Christians can be the worst culprits, thinking that a genuine Christian should never need mental health drugs because their faith should get them through.
 The following book that I read several years ago for a class was a real eye opener for me.

 Darkness Is My Only Companion, A Christian Response to Mental Illness by Kathryn Greene-McCreight, Grand Rapids: Brazos, 2006.
 The title of the book comes from Psalm 88.
 The author is a Christian believer and Episcopal priest, who has had a life long struggle with clinical depression and bipolar disorder.
 The book is biographical as she shares her struggles, and you can experience along with her what it is like to be in a manic state or to be hospitalized on a mental ward.
 But there is more, such as…theological reflection about why there is suffering in this world, differences between secular and Christian therapists, and practical advice on how to best help the person in your life who struggles with mental illness.
 The book is well-rounded as she incorporates Christian belief, scientific/medical information, and human experience.

 - Let us pray for discernment and spiritual eyesight to see those in our sphere of life who might need an encouraging word.

 - Let us consider our schedules.
 Are we so busy rushing through life that we don’t have time to notice someone who could use a helping hand?
 What activity could you cut out of your life, in order to free up time for people?

-But no matter what we do some individuals may still choose to end their own life.
-Indeed, some people who commit suicide did have encouragement and support.
+But no matter what we do, some individuals may still choose to end their own life.
+Some people who commit suicide did have encouragement and support.
 We live in a fallen, broken world and life can be tough.
 We can’t truly grasp what some people go through.
 May we look to Christ, and point people to Him, as we await the final redemption.